echronos/echronos/pm/reviews/support_splint_on_windows/Sebastian_Holzapfel.0.md

 [stg: I had indeed tested this in Cygwin with only a native Windows Python interpreter that does not raise this issue.
 I resolved this issue by adding Cygwin to the list of supported platforms by returning the Windows tool path for Cygwin, too.]

+[stg: Another platform check needed to be extended in the same manner to support a Cygwin Python interpreter together with a native splint executable.]